Jeremiah Horrocks: Death

 Horrocks returned to Toxteth Park sometime in mid-1640 and died suddenly from unknown causes on 3 January 1641, at the age of 22.
 As expressed by Crabtree, "What an incalculable loss!"
 He has been described as a bridge which connected Newton with Copernicus, Galileo, Brahe and Kepler.

 It is believed that Horrocks was buried at Toxteth Unitarian Chapel, but there is seemingly no proof of this.

 Legacy

 Horrocks is remembered on a plaque in Westminster Abbey and the lunar crater Horrocks is named after him.
-In 1859 a marble tablet and stained-glass windows commemorating him were installed in the Parish Church of St Michael, Much Hoole.
+In 1859, a marble tablet and stained-glass windows commemorating him were installed in the Parish Church of St Michael, Much Hoole.
+Toxteth Unitarian Chapel contains a memorial plaque commemorating his achievements.
 Horrocks Avenue in Garston, Liverpool, is also named after him.

 In 1927, the Jeremiah Horrocks Observatory was built at Moor Park, Preston.

 The 2012 transit of Venus was marked by a celebration held in the church at Much Hoole, which was streamed live worldwide on the NASA website.

 Horrocks and the transit of Venus feature in an episode ("Dark Matter") of the British television series Lewis.

+In 2011, a sculpture by Andy Plant, titled Heaven and Earth, was installed at the Pier Head in Liverpool to celebrate Horrocks's work on the transit of Venus.
+It consists of a telescope looking at a working orrery which has the planet Venus replaced by a figure of the astronomer depicted as an angel.

-In 2023 a new play, Horrox on Horrocks' short life and overlooked achievements, by playwright David Sear, is to run in Cambridge’s ADC Theatre from 28 March to 1 April as part of the Cambridge festival.
+In 2023 a new play, Horrox on Horrocks's short life and overlooked achievements, by playwright David Sear, was staged in Cambridge’s ADC Theatre from 28 March to 1 April as part of the Cambridge festival.